EluciusFTW/wordle-assistant/README.md

 ````
 The parameter
 * -p defines the progress.
 Has to be a five character string.
 Capital letters inidcate exact hits (green in wordle), lower-case letters occurrences in the word at the wrong position (yellow in wordle).
 If this parameter is omitted, it is interpreted as the starting point.
 * -e provides the excluded letters as a gap-less string.
-If this parameter is omi
+If this parameter is omitted, no letters are excluded.
 * -w provides a path to a file containing the words to be used (default: "./word-lists/words.txt").
 * -n indicates the number of results to be shown (default: 10).